vispar-tech/bingx-py/docs/source/getting_started/installation.rst

 .. code-block:: bash

-   pip uninstall python-bingx
+   pip uninstall bingx-py

 Or, if using `poetry`:

 .. code-block:: bash

-   poetry remove python-bingx
+   poetry remove bingx-py